nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 MedInfo data are saved as a JSON file `[JAR file location]/data/addressbook.json`.
 Advanced users are welcome to update the data directly by editing that data file.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-If your changes to the data file make its format invalid, MedInfo will discard all data and start with an empty data file in the next run.
+If your changes to the data file make its format invalid, MedInfo will not be able to run.
 </div>

 ---